 The youngster represented Nigeria at the Under-14 AJC qualifying events in Togo earlier in the season, and made quite an impression in the event.

-The remainder of the wildcards will be played for on Saturday, 6 April, with Joseph Imeh, Sylvester Emmanuel, Henry Atseye, Gabriel Friday, John Dickson, Sunday Emmanuel, Tochukwu Ezeh, Mark Vejnovic of Sweden, Mohammed Musa, Abdolaziz Bationo of Ivory Coast and Emmanuel Idoko all in contention for the remaining slots.
+The remainder of the wildcards will be played for on Saturday, 6 April, with Joseph Imeh, Sylvester Emmanuel, Henry Atseye, Gabriel Friday, John Dickson, Sunday Emmanuel, Tochukwu Ezeh, Mark Vejnovic of Sweden, Musa Mohammed, Abdolaziz Bationo of Ivory Coast and Emmanuel Idoko all in contention for the remaining slots.

 The wildcard playoffs will get underway from 9:00am at the National Tennis Centre, Abuja.